Lurkars/gloomhavensecretariat/resources/app-comparison.md

 [^3.1]: Need to be enabled in **Data Management** Menu, afterwards added in **Battle Goals Setup**

-[^3.2]: Work in Progress, by now only all data/features in XHA covered, mostly all Campaign Management is missing
+[^3.2]: Work in Progress, by now only all data/features in XHA covered, scenario data may contain errors and be missing some special rules, all non-scenario sections missing, as is some data, such as events

 [^3.3]: Some mechanics that are anyway used sparingly in the game may be ignored by the app